-Hearthstone: Murder at Castle Nathria, has been revealed and with it the free universal Legendary card in Prince Renethal.
+Hearthstone: Murder at Castle Nathria, has been revealed and with it the free universal Legendary card in Prince Renathal.
 The card game’s developers shined a light on how difficult balancing his card was behind the scenes.

 The night takes a major turn when Denathrius is murdered, turning the evening into a murder mystery party.
 The expansion will include ten Legendary Suspect cards, one for each class, and players will uncover potential motives for each of the would-be murderers.

-Hearthstone devs detail difficulties balancing Prince Renethal
+Hearthstone devs detail difficulties balancing Prince Renathal

 Cora Georgiou, game designer for Hearthstone, opened up about how difficult it was designing a card which so much power, one that will be in the hands of every player.

 Georgiou said it was “hard” to balance such an impactful Legendary.
 “Usually the Legendaries that we give to everybody are quite good.
 Blademaster Okani and Blademaster Samuro were very good cards, and cards you would see fitting into various decks.
 But, they aren’t usually cards that make new archetypes or are incredibly impactful.
-We’re thinking Prince Renethal could be very widely played.”
+We’re thinking Prince Renathal could be very widely played.”

 - Read More: Hearthstone 23.4.3 patch notes

-Leonardo Robles Gonzalez, an Associate Game Designer on the Hearthstone team, shined a light on how some decks won’t run Renethal due to the increased card count making it less likely to get what you need on any given turn.
+Leonardo Robles Gonzalez, an Associate Game Designer on the Hearthstone team, shined a light on how some decks won’t run Renathal due to the increased card count making it less likely to get what you need on any given turn.

 “This card is obviously very powerful because its effect just happens when the game starts, but if you’re playing a super damage-focused deck like Face Hunter, I don’t think you would want to run this.”